L3viathan/veronique/README.md

 SQLite, and there's no proper packaging yet (mostly because it's not needed).
 The app is protected by basic auth, but beyond that there's no protection against e.g. XSS.
 This is a feature, you can put HTML into text fields for example.
-If you need multiple users, SSO, MFA, or any other similar features, use a different tool.
+If you need SSO, MFA, or any other similar features, use a different tool.

 ## Development

 - Clone the repo
 - Install `sanic` (to a venv)
+- Place a file called `veronique_initial_pw` containing a password in the working directory.
+This will be the password of the `admin` user.
-- Run `VERONIQUE_CREDS='foo:bar' sanic api --dev`
+- Run `sanic api --dev`

 ## Deployment

-Running in production mostly means replacing the `VERONIQUE_CREDS` with some random values, and removing the `--dev` flag.
+Running in production mostly means removing the `--dev` flag.
 Maybe set up a systemd service for it and point a reverse proxy at it or something.
 I personally [use ansible](https://github.com/L3viathan/ansibly/blob/master/roles/mainserver/tasks/veronique.yml) for deploying new versions.